nik-db/ask-your-data/README.md

 # Ask Your Data

-Upload your dataset and ask questions in plain English.
-Visualize insights instantly using AI.
+Ask Your Data is an AI-powered, interactive Streamlit app to analyze your CSV data with charts and natural language questions.

 ## Features

-- Upload CSV or XLSX
+- Upload your CSV or try with sample Titanic data
-- Use OpenRouter AI (e.g., Mistral-7B)
-- Draw pie, bar, or heatmap charts
-- AI-assisted Q&A on data
-- Google Analytics ready
+- Ask AI questions about your data using OpenRouter (Mistral 7B)
+- Generate Pie, Bar, Heatmap charts manually or via AI
-- Always-visible Buy Me Coffee support
+- Buy Me a Coffee button for support
-- Hosted on Streamlit

 ## Setup